DYCI2/om-dyci2/README.md

 make install
 ```

+The Makefile will assume that Python 2.7 is installed in /System/Library/Frameworks/Python.framework/

 `make install` will copy the built dyci2lib.so to the adequate folder of the **om-dyci2** library (in *om-dyci2/lib/mac/*)

 ------